-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 9 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 10 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board - 11.
+15. .
+1

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.

-- 20. If an Accountable Officer considers that, despite their advice to the contrary, the Board is contemplating a course of action which they consider would infringe the requirements of regularity or propriety, and that they would be required to take action that is inconsistent with the proper performance of their duties as Accountable Officer, they should, if possible, inform the Scottish Government Health Directorate's Accountable Officer, so that the Department, if it considers it appropriate, can intervene, and inform Scottish Ministers.
+- 19. The Accountable Officer has a duty to ensure that appropriate advice is tendered to the Board, the Executive team, and other decision-making bodies on all matters of financial propriety and regularity, and more broadly, as to all considerations of prudent and economical administration, efficiency and effectiveness. - 20.
+If an Accountable Officer considers that, despite their advice to the contrary, the Board is contemplating a course of action which they consider would infringe the requirements of regularity or propriety, and that they would be required to take action that is inconsistent with the proper performance of their duties as Accountable Officer, they should, if possible, inform the Scottish Government Health Directorate's Accountable Officer, so that the Department, if it considers it appropriate, can intervene, and inform Scottish Ministers.
 If this is not possible, the Accountable Officer should set out in writing their objection to the proposal and the reasons for the objection.
 If his advice is overruled, and the Accountable Officer does not feel that they would be able to defend the proposal to the Audit Committee of the Scottish Parliament, as representing value for money, they should obtain written instructions from the Board for which they are designated and send a copy of their request for instruction and the instruction itself as soon as possible to the External Auditor and the Auditor General for Scotland. - 21.
 The Accountable Officer must also ensure that their responsibilities as Accountable Officer do not conflict with those as a Board member.
 They should vote against any action that they cannot endorse as Accountable Officer, and in the absence of a vote, ensure that their opposition as a Board member, as well as Accountable Officer is clearly recorded. - 22.
 The Accountable Officer should ensure that they are generally available for consultation and that in any temporary period of unavailability due to illness or other cause, or during the normal period of annual leave, a senior officer is identified to act on their behalf if required. - 23.
 If the Accountable Officer would be unable to discharge their responsibilities for a period of four weeks or more, SAS will notify the Principal Accountable Officer of the Scottish Government, in order that an Accountable Officer can be appointed pending their return. - 24.
 Where an Accountable Officer is unable by reason of incapacity or absence to sign the Accounts in time for them to be submitted to the Auditor General, the Board may submit unsigned copies, pending the return of the Accountable Officer.